 To coincide with the drop, HENI presents an exhibition at Château La Coste, Provence, from 2 March to 23 June 2024.
 The exhibition is being presented with the support of the artist’s galleries, Gagosian and White Cube.

-Applications to buy works from the drop can be made through this website.
+Applications can be made through this website.

 Damien Hirst is a British artist whose name has become synonymous with contemporary art.
 Since his generative work as a student at Goldsmiths School of Art, Hirst's production has been boundary−redefining in nature.
 Working primarily in installation, painting, sculpture and drawing, Hirst explores the complex relationships between art, beauty, religion, science, life and death.
 He constantly returns to his foundational interests and themes, which he reworks to develop an innovative visual language.